Pierre Tendean: Military career

 The following year, Tendean received intelligence training in Army Intelligence Training Centre in Bogor and was subsequently assigned to the Army Central Intelligence Service (Dinas Pusat Intelijen Angkatan Darat (DIPIAD)).
 He was sent to the front lines during operation Dwikora, Indonesia's confrontation with Malaysia, where he led a group of volunteers in several infiltrations into Malaysia performing intelligence gathering.

-On 15 April 1965, Tendean was promoted to First Lieutenant (Letnan Satu (Lettu) Czi) and later, was assigned as a personal aide to General Abdul Haris Nasution.
+On 15 April 1965, Tendean was promoted to First Lieutenant (Letnan Satu (Lettu) Czi) and simultaneously was assigned as a aide-de-camp to Coordinating Minister for Defense and Security/Chief of Staff of the Armed Forces General Abdul Haris Nasution.

+In the final days before the events of 30 September 1965, Tendean accompanied General A. H. Nasution on a series of official engagements.
+On 24 September, he accompanied Nasution to Padjadjaran University in Bandung for the presentation of unit standards (tunggul) to a student regiment battalion.
+The following day, they traveled to Yogyakarta to visit the Air Force Academy.
+During this visit, Nasution declined an invitation from the Diponegoro Military Commander to inspect 403th Infantry Battalion in Kentungan.
+Notably, elements of this battalion were later implicated in the Yogyakarta-related actions of the 30 September Movement, which resulted in the deaths of Colonel Katamso and Lieutenant Colonel Sugiyono.
+On 28 September, Tendean again accompanied Nasution to an official event held at the Bank Indonesia building.